Finite-dimensional monomial algebras are determined by their automorphism group: Preliminaries

 \end{lemma}

 \begin{example} In this example we show the $\alpha \in \ZZ^n$ such that $\partial_{\alpha,p}$ induces a nontrivial derivation for some $p\in N_\mathbf{k}$.
-Black bullets are the elements in $\supp(I_i)$, green and red bullets are inner and outer degrees respectively for which there are nontrivial derivations.
+In both \cref{fig:1-ex1,fig:2-ex1}, black bullets are the elements in $\supp(I_i)$, and green and red bullets are inner and outer degrees respectively for which there are nontrivial derivations.

 \cref{fig:1-ex1} has the inner degrees $0$, $e_1$ and $e_2$ (in green) and the outer degrees $-e_1+2e_2$ and $2e_1-e_2$ (in red), while \cref{fig:2-ex1} only has inner degrees $0$, $e_1$ and $e_2$ (in green).